Pungyeon/clean-go-article/README.md

 }
 ```

 As mentioned previously, indentation hell can make it difficult to test our code.
-On the other hand, when we split up our functions like we did above, it becomes much easier to get 100% code coverage because we're dealing with functions that are maybe only 4 lines (written by a sane person) each, as opposed to 400.
+On the other hand, when we split up our functions like we did above, it becomes much easier to get 100% code coverage because we're dealing with functions that are maybe only 4 lines each (when written by a sane person), as opposed to 400.
 That's just common sense.

-> Note: For production code, one should elaborate on the code even further by returning errors instead of a `bool` values.
+> Note: For production code, one should elaborate on the code even further by returning errors instead of `bool` values.
 This makes it much easier to understand where the error is originating from.
 However, as these are just example functions, returning `bool` values will suffice for now.
 Examples of returning errors more explicitly will be explained in more detail later.

 You'll notice that the clean version of our function has resulted in more lines of code.
 However, the code itself is far easier to read.
 It's layered in an onion-style fashion, where we can ignore "layers" that we aren't interested in and simply peel back the ones that we do want to examine.
-This makes it easier to understand low-level functionality because we only have to account for maybe 3&ndash;5 lines at a time.
+This makes it easier to understand low-level functionality because we only have to read maybe 3&ndash;5 lines at a time.

 This example illustrates that we cannot measure the cleanliness of our code by the number of lines it uses.
 The first version of the code was certainly much shorter.
 However, it was <em>artificially</em> short and very difficult to read.
 In most cases, cleaning code will initially expand the existing codebase in terms of the number of lines.
 But this is highly preferable to the alternative of having messy, convoluted logic.
 If you're ever in doubt about this, just consider how you feel about the following function, which does exactly the same thing as our code but only uses two lines: